keenhenry/pda/README.rst

     #      allowed values are => 1 (low), 2 (medium), 3 (high), 4 (must), 5 (urgmust)
     #
     # <lisname> specifies the NEW list this task belongs to
+    #
+    # For example: edit/update a task number 3 with a new task summary
+    #              'vacuum floor this week' and its due time to current week

     $ pda -e 3 -s 'vacuum floor this week' -t w